ToddButler93/dodges-domain/docs/guide-install-setup.md

 <iframe src="https://store.steampowered.com/widget/17080/" frameborder="0" width="100%" height="190"></iframe>

 #### Step 2
 Download the latest release of the `Tribes Launcher` [here](https://github.com/mcoot/TribesLauncherSharp/releases).
 This will be used to launch our game.
-TAMods has a website to help guide people [here](https://www.tamods.org/docs/doc_user_install).

 You will need the [Microsoft Visual C++ Redistributes](https://github.com/abbodi1406/vcredist/releases/) if you don't have them already installed.